Hōjōki: Buddhism

-Mujō
+Impermanence

-Chōmei immediately begins the work with analogies of a river and a home to show mujō.
+Chōmei immediately begins the work with analogies of a river and a home to show impermanence.
 He explains, "The current of a flowing river does not cease, and yet the water is not the same water as before.
 The foam floats on stagnant pools, now vanishing, now forming, never stays the same for long.
 So, too, it is with the people and dwellings of the world."
 Throughout the essay, he draws comparisons to highlight the impermanence of life and events.
 Buddhist influences are inclusive in Chōmei's work.
-Chōmei understands Buddha's ideology of not becoming attached to material things, but Chōmei believes is that what is important is the way in which things are dealt with.
-The actions that people take, or where they go are not really important in life since nothing truly ever lasts.
+Chōmei understands Buddha's ideology of not becoming attached to material things, but Chōmei believes that what is important is the way in which things are dealt with.
+The actions that people take or the places they go are not important in life, since nothing truly lasts.
 This includes buildings, wealth, and homes.

-Dukkha
+Duḥkha

-Chōmei shows dukkha by consistently focusing on the experiences of suffering in life.
+Chōmei demonstrates the Buddhist notion of duḥkha (suffering) by consistently focusing on the experiences of suffering.
 He says, "All in all, life in this world is difficult...
 We cannot reckon the many ways in which we trouble our hearts according to where we live and in obedience to our status...
 Wealth brings many fears; poverty brings cruel hardship."